Solved! Here’s What To Do About Snake Holes In The Yard

 Look for nearby signs of snakes, like shed skins and feces.

 It is challenging to assume a hole is from a snake unless seeing a physical snake or signs near or around it.
+But how do you find a snake or evidence of one’s presence?
 If there are no snakes in the hole when examined, check around the area for snake skins or feces.
 Looking closely at the skin can reveal the snake’s size, shape, and activity level.
 This can help homeowners assess the situation and determine how many and what kinds of snakes they are dealing with.

 To determine if there are snake feces in the yard, check for dark brown smears with a white end.
 The size of the feces correlates with the size of the snake—the larger the feces, the larger the snake.
 The placement of the feces can also tell you where the snake was recently active and, possibly, the general direction it traveled next.